Actindo-AG/Documentation/Workflows/UserInterface/01_WorkflowElements.md

 The settings side bar is located to the right of the workspace and displays the following information:

   - (Action name and description)
   The action name can be changed in the *Label* entry field.
-The action description provides further information about the task to be performed.
+The action description provides further information about the task to be performed and is read-only.

   [comment]: <> (Coding under the action name supposed to be left like that?
 Add information for user?)